bmtwl/SoftDataDiode/README.md

 Check for the presence of UDP packets using something like Wireshark or `tcpdump udp and port 5005`.
 You should see a constant stream from the sender to the receiver on both hosts.
 Any firewalls in the path between the sender and receiver are highly likely to block this traffic, so make sure they are set up with appropriate allow rules.

+### Not all my files are coming through during file sync
+Dotfiles are skipped by default, but can be turned on with a flag on the sender.
+There is no guarantee that any given file will get through during a round of syncing, or that the receiver is even listening!
+The best bet is to increase your `--max-file-age` and shorten your `--sync-interval` until you are getting the level of synchronization success that you need.
+You may also want to schedule a regular run with `--max-file-age 0` in order to try to get any straggler files that didn't make it over in any other sync.

 ### Things aren't working and I'm not sure what's happening
 You can start the sender or receiver with the `--debug` flag, or turn on debugging in the `config.json` file.
 This should make the output very verbose.
 If this still doesn't help, please create an issue in the repo.